top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 Next, fill in this questionnaire:

 [Preliminary Student Questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSenYnqJzaK9390bXfo0Rh6EnpfNDB1VhVhzbB18i7GS9FF6YA/viewform)

+**Zurich: Please fill in questionnaire by Tuesday, 3 pm (extended from original deadline of 12pm).**

 Point of contact: if you have problems with this step, please contact Jacopo Tani &lt;tanij@eth.ch&gt;.